Generic Name: lamotrigine (la-MOE-tri-jeen)

 - Increased sensitivity to the sun has been reported in some CHILDREN taking lamotrigine.
 Use a sunscreen or protective clothing if your child will be exposed to the sun.
 Discuss any questions or concerns with your doctor.

 - PREGNANCY and BREAST-FEEDING: Lamotrigine may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using lamotrigine while you are pregnant.
 Lamotrigine is found in breast milk.
-Do not breast-feed while taking lamotrigine.
+If you are or will be breast-feeding while you use lamotrigine, check with your doctor.
+Discuss any possible risks to your baby.

 Possible side effects of lamotrigine: